kirby-tools/kirby-copilot/README.md

 # Kirby Copilot

 Kirby Copilot is a plugin for [Kirby CMS](https://getkirby.com) that integrates AI features into your Kirby projects, allowing you to generate structured content and entire page layouts directly from the Panel.
-This documentation will guide you through the installation, configuration and usage of the plugin.

 ::tip
 Explore the [interactive playground](https://try.kirbycopilot.com) or [install the plugin](https://kirby.tools/docs/copilot/getting-started/installation) to try Kirby Copilot for yourself.